 The handloom is used in Greece since Homer’s era for weaving several fabrics.

-Penelope used to weave during the day and unpick the loom at night so as to deceive the suitors until Odysseus return home.
+Penelope used to weave during the day and unpick the loom at night to deceive the suitors until Odysseus returned home.

-On the loom, our ancestors used to weave their traditional set of clothes, the wedding dresses and the house’s clothes (sheets, curtains, tablecloths, carpets e.t.c).
+Our ancestors used to weave their traditional set of clothes on the loom, the wedding dresses and the house’s clothes (sheets, curtains, tablecloths, carpets e.t.c).